Aero Flight 311: Investigation

 Officials from Finland's Accident Investigation Board (AIB) concluded that OH-LCC had been airworthy.
-No evidence was found of any technical malfunction, of the plane hitting trees, or of an explosion.
-It was possible that the plane controls had been frozen, as it was a cold winter day.
+No evidence was found of any technical malfunction, of the plane hitting trees or of an explosion.
+It was possible that the plane's controls had been frozen, as it was a cold winter day.
 The investigation report concluded that this was unlikely in the flying conditions, and an intact wing that had separated from the main wreckage did not have any ice on it.
 The pilots had not reported any icing on the plane via radio either.
 The probable cause of the accident was determined to be pilot error when making a left turn.
 It is possible that one passenger might have been present in the cockpit based on his body location.

 According to the report by the AIB, neither the pilot, Captain Lars Hattinen, nor the co-pilot, First Officer Veikko Halme, were in a fit state to fly.
 They had not slept well the previous night and had been drinking heavily.
 Autopsies revealed that Hattinen had a blood alcohol content of 0.20 (2 ‰), while Halme had 0.156 (1.56 ‰).
-In all, Hattinen, Halme, and the possible cockpit visitor had drunk sixteen bottles of beer, seven gin grogs and 900 grams of cognac from 21:50 to 02:00.
-Hattinen had thus neglected his responsibility for the plane's and passengers' safety, and neither he nor Halme were in any condition to pilot the plane on the day of the accident.
+In all, Hattinen, Halme, and the possible cockpit visitor had drunk sixteen bottles of beer, seven gin grogs, and 900 grams of cognac from 21:50 to 02:00.
+Hattinen had thus neglected his responsibility for the plane's and passengers' safety, and neither he nor Halme was in any condition to pilot the plane on the day of the accident.

 Both the International Civil Aviation Organization's treaty and the pilots' personal job contracts barred intoxication while in command of a plane—provisions that Hattinen and Halme ignored.
 In the police interrogation, no one working at Kronoby Airport said they had noticed that the pilots were intoxicated.
 Only a construction worker, whose brother was one of the victims, said he had noted the possibility based on their behavior but could not have been certain.
-In addition, as captain Hattinen was World War II veteran pilot and a former fighter ace having six aerial victories, he was used to taking large risks before and during flights.
+In addition, as captain Hattinen was a World War II veteran pilot and a former fighter ace having six aerial victories, he was used to taking large risks before and during flights.

 Flight number

 Although airlines often retire the flight numbers of flights involved in fatal accidents, the successor to Aero O/Y, Finnair, continued to use flight number AY311 on its Helsinki–Vaasa route for some time.
 The flight number was eventually changed to AY313.
 The flights are operated mainly with Embraer 190 or ATR 72, but some busy Monday and Friday flights are operated by Airbus A320 family aircraft.
+As of 2024, the number was again used on the same route.